CPunch/openpunk/content/pages/fusionfall-openfusion/index.md

 > NOTE: Their CDN was taken down mid September of 2021, luckily though there are still archives of all the public builds over at [archive.org](https://archive.org/download/fusionfallbetabuilds)!

 If you've noticed, that main.unity3d file is just a unity web player file.
 We can't actually run the client without the Web Plugin installed.
-There's tons of ways to go about this, from using the [Pale Moon](https://www.palemoon.org/) browser & FF's old UnityWebPlayer installed.
+There's tons of ways to go about this, for example using the [Pale Moon](https://www.palemoon.org/) browser & having FF's old UnityWebPlayer installed.
 But I'm just going to cut to the chase and give you an old electron client I made that will set everything up for our main.unity3d file to run through a matching Unity Web Player version.
 Which you can download [here](FusionFallPlayer.zip).

 ## Configuration